kanocz/lcvpn/README.md

 It was less than I can ever image - little bit more than 3 hours.
 Update: next 30 minut was spent on dynamic config reloading on HUP signal
 Update: next 2 hours to use only one UDP socket, support broadcast and multicast, support config reload and encryption key change without going offline
+Update: and about 30 minutes more to implement multithread + so_socket

 So, LCVPN is
   - Very light and easy (one similar config on all hosts)
-  - Uses AES-128, AES-192 or AES-256 encryption
+  - Uses AES-128, AES-192 or AES-256 encryption (note that AES-256 is **much slower** than AES-128 on most conputers)
   - Communicates via UDP directly to selected host (no central server)
   - Works only on Linux (uses TUN device)
-  - Uses only 2 threads (one for send and one for receive), but can be easly extended to use some worker pool
+  - Multithread send and receive - scaleable for big traffc
+  - Due to use so_reuseport better result in case of bigger number of hosts
-  - Is a **toy** project, don't use it in production without testing
+  - Please don't use it in production without testing, it's beta stage
-  - One more time, it's a **toy** project, so no clean code can be expected :)

 ### Install and run